FreedomBen/breakout71/Readme.md

 I could unlock the "pro stand" at $999 that just holds the play area higher.

 # increase skill ceiling

 - reroll mechanic, rerolls are reward for better play
 - make puck smaller as combo increases ?

-- add red anti-coins that apply downgrades
-  - destroy your combo
-  - hurt your score
-  - behave like heavier coins.
-  - deactivate a perk for this level
-  - reduce your number of coins
-  - destroy all coins on screen
-  - lowers your combo
-  - reduce your choice for your next perk

 - final bosses (large vertical level that scrolls down faster and faster)
 - when the player reaches the last level, allow them to loop the run, unlocking a permanent bonus for this run.
 For example: +5 combo, +1 life per loop… the counterpart would be hazards that slowly populate the levels.

 # Colin's feedback (cwpute/obigre)